thyoon515/phase-3-project-frontend/README.md

 # Description

 Car4U is a single page application built with React.jsx and material UI for css on the client side.
 Ruby with Sinatra and ActiveRecord on the server side.
+Existing data were planted within the seed.rb file using faker gem.
 There are 4 main features for the app, which follows CRUD actions.

 Users can: